ICD codes: G44.2 What is the ICD Code?

 - Anyone who feels severely affected can relieve the pain with non-prescription painkillers.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.

 What are tension headaches?

 Tension headaches are very common.
-Many people are acquainted with the nagging, pressing headaches and experience them sometimes.
+Many people are acquainted with the nagging, pressing headaches and experience them occasionally.

-Contrary to what the name suggests, they are not normally caused by muscle tension.
+Contrary to what the name may suggest, they are not normally caused by muscle tension.
 Their cause is still unexplained.
-Tension headaches, just like migraines and cluster headaches are known as primary headaches because they are not the result of any other health condition.
+Tension headaches, just like migraines and cluster headaches, are known as primary headaches because they are not the result of any other health condition.

-Compared to migraines or cluster headaches, they are less severe but can still be debilitating – especially if they last for an extended time.
+Tension headaches are less severe than migraines or cluster headaches.
+However, they can still be debilitating – especially if they last for an extended time.

 Anyone feeling severe adverse effects can take non-prescription painkillers.
 However, this should not become a habit.
 Specifically, if these are taken too often or regularly, the headaches may become more frequent.

 What are the most common types of headache?